 The government swept in new law changes to tax and some employment laws.
 The benefits and welfare system did not go unscathed either.

 The National Minimum Wage rates increased by 30 pence an hour for those 25 or over.
 But, on the flip side, the price of road tax and medical prescriptions also went up.

 It becomes easier for school leavers to secure an apprenticeship.
 Anyone facing redundancy gets new benefits of protections under statutory redundancy pay increases.

 The list of 9 new law changes shows how they might benefit millions of people in their day-to-day lives.
 It could certainly change the way you pay for childcare and it might even change the way you drive.

-The government presented a large pay boost from April for those earning the lowest wage.
-The hourly rate went up to £8.21 for workers aged 25 or older.
+The UK Government presented a large pay boost from April for those earning the lowest wage.
+The hourly rate went up to £8.72 for workers aged 25 or older.
 That is a noteworthy rates increase compared to the previous year.